tubo28/ziglisp/README.md

 A yet another Lisp interpreter written in Zig.

-Disclaimer: the author write this for his own lerning Zig purposes, so the quality is just that.
+Disclaimer: the author create the interpreter for his own learning Zig purposes, so the quality is just that.

 ## Usage

 * `zig run src/main.zig` to start REPL.
 * `zig run src/main.zig -- src/examples/mergesort.lisp` to evaluate file.

-Tested under Zig version `0.12.0-dev.278+0e8f130ae`.
+Tested under Zig version 0.12.0-dev.494+a8d2ed806.

 ```
 $ zig run src/main.zig